 Dearness allowance for government employees hiked to 28%

-It increased from 17% and the hike will come into effect from July 1.
+It was increased from 17% and the hike will come into effect from July 1.

 The Centre on Wednesday announced an increase in dearness allowance for government employees to 28% of the basic pay from the existing 17%.
 The dearness relief paid to pensioners of the central government has also been increased by the same quantum.
 The new rate will be applicable from July 1.